The Open-OS Index

 for Operating Systems.

-Each operating system is scored 0–100 on seven weighted dimensions.
-The overall score is a weighted average that maps to a grade from S (Absolute Sovereignty) down to F (Hostile).
+Each operating system is scored 0–100 on nine weighted factors organised in three axes.
+The overall score is a weighted average that maps to a letter grade.

 The rubric is public and versioned.
-Every score links to evidence.
-Anyone can challenge a verdict by opening an issue or a pull request.
+Every score links to primary evidence.
+Anyone can challenge a verdict by opening an issue or pull request on GitHub.